 NPC recommends collectors:

-1. Require full provenance transparency before acquisition, including materials, ownership, exhibitions, and restoration histories.
+- Require full provenance transparency before acquisition, including materials, ownership, exhibitions, and restoration histories.
 Use AI tools to flag gaps or inconsistencies.
+A clear record of provenance, exhibition history and condition for each work.
+This directly affects sales ability.

-4. Integrate provenance checks into insurance, lending, and resale decisions; future market value increasingly depends on documented trust.
+- Integrate provenance checks into insurance, lending, and resale decisions; future market value increasingly depends on documented trust.
+A current, independent valuation.
+Not what was paid.
+Not the insurance figure from five years ago.
+What the market will pay today.

 Collectors who apply these principles are building collections that are auditable, future-proof, and influential.
 Those who ignore them risk financial, reputational, and ethical exposure.